 World wide, terrorism has adversely affected the lives of countless individuals.
 It seems sometimes like the news about terrorist activities such as hijackings, kidnappings and bombings, seldom ceases, and the number of victims of terror attacks continues to grow.

 Several years ago, an anti-terrorism lawsuit was filed by wounded Iraqi war veterans against several EU banks.
-This lawsuit claimed there was a conspiracy between the banks that funded Iran and Iran itself.
+This lawsuit claimed there was a conspiracy between these banks and the country of Iran, a known sponsor of terrorism.
 The lawsuit suggested that because Iran sponsored terrorism with these funds, then the banks that funded Iran were essentially responsible for the shootings and roadside bombings of U.S. soldiers and contractors, and as such, should be open to face state sponsored terrorism lawsuits.
 The conspiracy mentioned in the lawsuit also alleged a cover up on the part of the banks for hiding financial transactions from the U.S., because they knew they were violating sanctions imposed on Iran.

-In the ensuing years, some of these foreign banks admitted they provided billions of dollars to Iran, thus violating international laws and U.S. sanctions, and making them a target for bank sponsored terrorism lawsuits.
-The bank funds provided to Iran paid for such things as:
+In the ensuing years, some of these foreign banks admitted they provided billions of dollars to Iran, thus violating international laws and U.S. sanctions, and making them a target for anti-terrorism lawsuits.
+Iran used its monies for:

 - Terrorist bounties who then attacked U.S. troops and U.S. civilians;